Women to Women Grant Recipients

 In 2010, The Community Foundation spotlighted one New Choices graduate, Trina Pratt.
 Learn more about New Choices and Trina's experience with this video (click here).

-For more information on New Choices, click here.
+For more information on The Women'ts Resource Center, click here.

 2010: The Sherri Denese Jackson Foundation